 Arson Defense Attorney in Dallas

-If you have been charged with arson in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, or Richardson, contact The Law Offices of Richard C. McConathy.
-Attorney Richard McConathy is knowledgeable in all areas of Dallas property crime laws and will make every to have your charges reduced or even dismissed.
+If you have been charged with arson in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, or Richardson, contact Law Offices of Richard C. McConathy.
+Attorney Richard McConathy is knowledgeable in all areas of Dallas property crime laws and will work hard to defend your liberty.

 Information Center for Arson in Texas